Hey Kids (Start Here)

 “I don’t understand,” Newt whispers with proper prosody, trying.

-Hermann is really not sure if he’s seen anything more painful and ridiculous in his life than Dr. Newton Geiszler of the subtle guyliner and the clothes that were designer not manning up in a vocal way, but this whole day has been pretty pathetic according to every mental metric that Hermann can recall or construct.
+Hermann is really not sure if he’s seen anything more painful and ridiculous in his life than Dr. Newton Geiszler of the subtle guyliner and the clothes that were designer not manning up in a vocal way, but this whole day has been pretty pathetic according to every mental metric Hermann can recall or construct.

 Unbelievable, his brain says.
 You’re going to have to do this for him, champ.
 Maybe your Geiszler-derived pathways will lend you some reasonable intonation.

-He sits up, yanks his ridiculous colleague into a quarter turn so that they’re face to face and goes straight for the chorus.
+He sits up, yanks his ridiculous colleague into a quarter turn so that they’re face to face, and goes straight for the chorus.

 Cognizance kills confidence

-In any providence
+In any providence.

-Newt is not doing it.
+Newt isn’t doing it.

 He’s just sitting there, staring at Hermann, looking totally traumatized by this entire experience, clutching Hermann’s cane.